kongjiadongyuan/RIC/README.md

 ## Usage

-There are two ways to use this package.
+There are two methods to use this package.

-### "CLASSIC" way
+### "CLASSIC" method

 This approach gives you the experience of writing a native IDA script.